Andria Zafirakou: Career

 Ms Zafirakou was born in north-west London to Greek-Cypriot parents and state-educated in Brent and Camden.
-She has worked her entire teaching career of 12 years at Alperton Community School and was promoted to Deputy Head of Art within a year of her arrival.
-She is now Associate Deputy Headteacher leading on staff professional development.
+She had taught for twelve years at Alperton Community School by the time of the award, having been promoted to deputy head of art within a year of her arrival, and later became associate deputy headteacher with responsibility for staff professional development.
 She is married to a fitness instructor and has two daughters.